-Honey is a natural antibiotic because of its high sugar and surprisingly low moisture content.
+Honey is a natural antibiotic due to its high sugar and surprisingly low moisture contents.

-If you want to use a sweetener, then honey is significantly "less bad" than refined sugar.
+If you want to use a sweetener, honey is healthier than refined sugar.
 However, it should only be consumed in moderation.

 When hard cheese is sealed in a waxy outer coating, it can last up to 25 years before beginning to spoil.

-Ghee is clarified butter, from which all the non-fat solids are removed.
+Ghee is clarified butter from which all the non-fat solids have been removed.

-Similar to ghee, coconut oil has a highly saturated fat content and can last for years on a shelf at room temperature.
+Similar to ghee, coconut oil is high in saturated fat and can last for years on a shelf at room temperature.

 It's also handy to keep around for a variety of health reasons.